geneeblack/graphql_model_mapper/README.md

 ## Other Options

-The query and mutation objects have a default resolver defined that may be sufficient for your needs (with the exception of the create mutation which most likely will not be adequate for your implementaion).
+The query and mutation objects have a default resolver defined that may be sufficient for your needs (with the exception of the create mutation which most likely will not be adequate for your implementation).
 In the event that you want to assign your own resolvers for your type you can override the default resolver for the type in the macro attribute in the following way:

 graphql_query resolver: -> (obj, inputs, ctx){ raise GraphQL::ExecutionError.new(inputs.to_h.to_a) }